What is self-service search?

 Self-service search from the top bar

 Click Search to view the self-service page.

-Select the data source to view the corresponding search page and the events.
+Select the data source to view the corresponding events.

 Self-service search from the risk timeline on the user profile page

-When you select a risk indicator from the user’s timeline, the risk indicator information section is displayed in the right pane.
-Click Event Search to view the self-service search page.
+When you select a risk indicator from a user’s timeline, the risk indicator information section is displayed in the right pane.
+Click Event Search to view the user event on the self-service search page.

-For more information on risk timeline, see Risk timeline.
+For more information on the user risk timeline, see Risk timeline.

 How to use self-service search

 Use the following features on the self-service search page: